athd33/MacGyver-Openclassroom/README.md

 **Open your terminal and follow me:**

-    1) Download the project:
+    1) To download the project run :

         git clone https://github.com/athd33/MacGyver-Openclassroom.git

-    2) Open the project:
+    2) Than, open the project with :

         cd MacGyver-Openclassroom

-    3) Run the command to build de executable :
+    3) Now, run the command line to build the executable :

         python3 ./setup.py build

-    4) Move in the created folders :
+    4) Once its build, move in the created folders by typing :

         cd build/exe.linux-x86_64-3.6/

-    5) Run the game :
+    5) Great!
+To launch the game, enter :

         ./main